EmmanuelOsaea/Scenarios-Working-as-A-Kotlin-Developer/README.md

 }
 ```

-# Instrumemtation Test for an Activity using Espresso
+# Instrumentation Test for an Activity using Espresso

 class LogoutActivity : AppCompatActivity() {
 override fun onCreate(savedInstanceState: Bundle?) {